 Symptoms include a swollen lymph gland or glands, (lymphadenopathy), which often appear fist in the neck, groin, or armpit.
 The swollen glands can also appear in other areas of the body.

-Other symptoms of lymphoma can ...more symptoms »
+Other symptoms of ...more symptoms »

 A diagnosis of lymphoma can be delayed or missed because some people may notice early symptoms and seek a prompt diagnosis.
 In addition, some symptoms of lymphoma can be vague and similar to symptoms of other diseases, conditions and disorders.
 These include influenza, upper respiratory infection, strep throat, mononucleosis, and leukemia. ...more misdiagnosis »